wp-plugins/threewp-broadcast/readme.txt

 4. The correct post type(s) have been selected

 == Changelog ==
+= 1.4 =
+* Works with WP 3.1
-= 1.3 =
+* Added a shrink / expand control in the broadcast meta box = 1.3 =
 * Category syncing works with unparented categories.
 * Activity Monitor activities have types.